dangrossman/node-browscap/README.markdown

 # Installation

-Either check out the git repository or run `npm install browscap`
+Using npm run `npm install browscap` and require('browscap') in your project

 You can get npm from http://npmjs.org/

+Alternatively you can checkout the git repository

 # Examples